 Make quick and easy sausage in an air fryer!

 When you don't know what to make for dinner, let your air fryer do the work.
-Cooking Italian sausages in the air fryer is literally our family favorite meal we eat almost weekly, we always keep multiple packages of these in our freezer.
+This is literally our family favorite meal we eat almost weekly.

 Italian sausage recipe ingredients